Rod Petrie: Hibernian

-Petrie, who had advised Tom Farmer throughout his rescue of Hibernian FC (Hibs) from receivership in 1991, joined the club's board of directors in 1996 and was appointed managing director in 1997.
+Petrie, who had advised Tom Farmer throughout his rescue of Hibernian FC from receivership in 1991, joined the club's board of directors in 1996 and was appointed managing director in 1997.

-Petrie was involved in the creation of the Scottish Premier League, but Hibs themselves missed the first season in the new top flight of Scottish football due to being relegated to the First Division in 1998.
+Petrie was involved in the creation of the Scottish Premier League, but Hibs themselves missed the first season in the new top flight of Scottish football due to being relegated to the second tier (First Division) in 1998.
 The club won the First Division at the first attempt in season 1998–99 and returned to the top division.
-A new, multimillion-pound main (West) Stand was built, to add to the new North (Famous Five) and South Stands already built during Sir Tom's ownership.
+A new main (west) Stand was built at Easter Road in 2001, adding to the new North (Famous Five) and South Stands built earlier in Sir Tom's ownership.

 Most Scottish football clubs hit financial difficulty in 2002 when the television broadcast deal with Sky Sports ended after the league and broadcaster failed to reach agreement on a renewal.
 Hibernian was one of the first Scottish clubs to react to the new financial landscape, taking action to reduce costs as quickly as possible.
 However losses accrued and added to the loan taken to develop the new stand, the club saw its debt level increase.

 Petrie, the only significant minority shareholder in Hibs, and the board explored options to reduce debt.
 Two options were identified: one was for the club to stay at Easter Road while increasing revenue; the second was to sell the Easter Road site to clear the club's debt and to share a proposed new ground in Midlothian with Edinburgh derby rivals Hearts, who also had significant financial problems.
-Hibs opened discussions with Hearts about the possibility of moving to Straiton, but this was met with a sceptical reaction by the Hibs support.
+Hibs opened discussions with Hearts about the possibility of moving to Straiton, but this was met with a sceptical reaction by the Hibs fans.

 Hibs then appointed former player and manager Pat Stanton to act as an "honest broker" in a public consultation process that followed.
 The result of the consultation was that Hibs decided to stay at Easter Road.
 The club launched a campaign called Stand Up And Be Counted to engage with fans in an effort to increase revenues.
-Land behind the east side of Easter Road was sold by the parent company after the Club identified the footprint of land it wished to keep for future redevelopment.
-The sale, to a housing developer (Westpoint Homes), helped to reduce the club's debt to a more manageable level after the parent company forgave a significant sum owed to it by the club.
+Land behind the east side of Easter Road was sold by the parent company after the club identified the footprint of land it wished to keep for future redevelopment.
+The sale, to a housing developer named Westpoint Homes, helped reduce the club's debt to a more manageable level after the parent company forgave a significant sum owed to it by the club.
 The club continued to exercise prudence in its financial dealings, with tight control of costs.